MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

     cd ..
     </pre>

-1. On Windows, go back to your opened **CopyImages.ps1** file in your editor and change the text **<Your Container Key Here>** in the file with the copied key.
-Make sure that the string starts and ends with quote marks.
-Save the file and close the editor.
+1. On Windows, replace **<Your Container Key Here\>** in copyimages.ps1 with the connection string on the clipboard, as shown below. **Make sure that the string starts and ends with quotation marks**.
+Then save the file and close the editor.

     <pre>
 	Import-Module Azure